COVID-19 Protocols FAQ

 - How is HCPS making decisions about increasing or decreasing activity restrictions related to COVID-19 transmission?

 HCPS has aligned our approach with CDC determinations of COVID-19 Community Levels.
 Levels can be low, medium, or high and are determined by looking at hospital beds being used, hospital admissions, and the total number of new COVID-19 cases in an area.
 To view the latest CDC Community Levels visit: https://www.cdc.gov/coronavirus/2019-ncov/your-health/covid-by-county.html The HCPS Operational Status will reflect our community level defined by the CDC and will reflect any operational restrictions or allowances based on that status.
 The HCPS Operational Status can be viewed at hcps.org.

 - When students are quarantined/isolated at home, will they be able to join their class virtually using Teams?

 Students will not have virtual classes unless they have previously enrolled in Swan Creek School.
-If a student is quarantined/isolated, make-up work will be provided by the students’ teacher to allow for flexibility and personalized content.
-Make-up work will be accessible via itslearning.
+If your child is quarantined, then teachers will use a variety of means to provide instruction which may include but not limited to itslearning.
 HCPS tutors will be available upon parent/guardian request.

 - Will tutors be available for students?